 3.)
 Why do I need to be screened for glaucoma?

 Generally glaucoma affects the peripheral vision first and patients do not notice the disease until it is too late.
-We look forward to evaluate you in our clinic in Los Angeles (near Santa Monica).
+We look forward to evaluating you in our office in Los Angeles (near Santa Monica).

 4.)
 What can be done if I have glaucoma?

 Medication in the form of eye drops or laser are good initial options to allow the pressure to come down to prevent further damage.